TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 ### Headphones

 Over ear - [Sony WH1000XM5](https://a.co/d/47BYX3q) - You can't beat the noise cancellation performance of these cans.
-The fidelity could be better, I'm sure but they do the job for my non-audiophile ears.
+The fidelity could be better I'm sure, but they do the job for my non-audiophile ears.

 In Ear - [AirPods Pro V1](https://support.apple.com/en-us/111861) - They work so